Macro Photography Tutorials: Photography on a Small Scale

 Butterfly photography tips: How to Photograph Butterflies

-If you’re feeling pretty fearless, then spiders can be another great subject for macro photography.
+If you’re feeling pretty fearless, then spiders can be another great subject for keen macro photographers.
 In fact, they can even look cute from the right angles.
 Either way, these photogenic invertebrates will make for photos that some people are going to love… and some are going to hate!

 Actually photographing spiders, however, can be tricky.
 You need to have good field craft to keep them in position, holding still for you to line up your shot.
 They’re easily spooked and will scuttle away if you’re not careful.